 Or if you want to learn more about their watchmaking.
 They’ve opened a watch museum.
 The building is even in the shape of a watch in the Swiss countryside.

 You can learn more about it in our blog post on the best watch museums.

 The luxury watch and jewelry company Chopard.
 Is one of the few family-run jewelry and watch companies left.
 It is run by the Scheufele family.
 Their father, Karl Scheufele III, had bought the business from the founder Paul-André Chopard in 1963.

 Mr. Scheufele III was a watchmaker himself.
 Since he acquired Chopard he and his family have worked hard to build the Chopard empire up to what it is today.
 Currently, his children; Caroline and Karl-Friedrich run the business.

 Huge watch groups are taking over the watchmaking world.
 Whether you like it or not, longstanding independent watchmaking companies are getting rarer each year.

-Want to discover new watch brands from every country or price range?
+Want to discover new watch brands from every country and style?

 Including lots of new, independent brands.
-Along some of the oldest and most prestigious watchmakers.
+Along with some of the oldest and most prestigious watchmakers.

-Then check out our guide to some the best watch brands from around the world.
+Then check out our guide to some of the best watch brands from around the world.